julien123123/Memregs/readme.md

 ```python
 memregs.Pack(name = 'name', mem = bytearray(), offset = 0, args = (name = '', span = 1, bin = True, format = 'B'), span = 32 )
 ```
+>[!NOTE]
->[!NOTE] This class is a bit slower in general, but is easier to debug
+> This class is a bit slower in general, but is easier to debug

 `name` [*str*] : name

 `mem` [*obj with buffre protocol*] : most likely a byte array or a memory location like nvm or deepsleep memory
+>[!NOTE]
->[!NOTE] every memregs class uses bytearray buffer to prevent crashing you microcontroller when changing individual values
+> Every memregs class uses bytearray buffer to prevent crashing you microcontroller when changing individual values

 `offset` [*int*] Where the first byte of the memory array is